Standard music notations for stringed instruments include tablature and standard notation.

-Tablatures are guitar-specific notation, that indicate directly which frets to press on which string.
-They can also display info about playing techniques, like bending and palm muting.
-However, they usually lack accurate information about rhythm and note length.
+Tablature (or tab for short) indicates which frets to press on which string.
+It can also display information about playing techniques, such as bending and palm muting.
+Yet, tablature can lack accurate information about rhythm and note length.

-Tabs are quick to grasp and easy to read for guitarists, but if you want to sing or play other instruments, write your own music and understand music in general, you should learn standard notation too.
+Tabs are quick to grasp and easy to read for musicians.
+However, standard notation is used to write music for most instruments.
+If you want to sing or play other instruments, write your own music or understand music in general, you should learn it as well.

-It's more complicated to learn for guitar than tablatures, but music for most other instruments is written in it.
-A staff has 5 lines, which don't represent the strings, so a guitarist has to learn, where on the fretboard the notes are located.
+Standard notation is written on five horizontal lines, called staff.
+The lines don't represent the strings of the instrument, so a musician has to learn, where on the fretboard the notes are located.